 There are several other explanations why some riders prefer to strength train and others don’t.

-Strength training for neural adaptations requires long recovery between each set, which I know very few riders respect.
+Strength training for neural adaptations requires a long recovery between each set, which I know very few riders respect.

-Instead they try to translate their attitude from the roads into the gym like “No pain, no gain” and experiments with workouts they can do in the recovery periods.
+Instead, they try to translate their attitude from the roads into the gym like “No pain, no gain” and experiments with workouts they can do in the recovery periods.

 Weight Training for Cyclists – Motivation is important

-So there are no guarantees that strength training will make you a better cyclist, but it might make you a happier and more motivated cyclist during the dark winter time.
+So there are no guarantees that strength training will make you a better cyclist, but it might make you a happier and more motivated cyclist during the dark wintertime.